 For those seeking a bit of luxury the best place to stay is the boutique hotel La Rouja, which is in a great position in the centre of the resort.
 It’s decorated using all natural materials and local hand-crafted furniture.

-Le Rocher is a highly-rated three-star, with hard-working owners.
+Le Rocher is a highly-rated four-star, with hard-working owners.
 It’s a ten-minute walk from the lifts, although there is a minibus transfer each morning.
 Hotel Castor is another recommended hotel, seven minutes’ walk from the lifts.
 It has been run by four generations of the same family since 1907.
 The bedrooms are all attractively wood-panelled and there’s a cosy bar and restaurant.

 The unusual Hotel California is decorated with 1960s music memorabilia.
 The owners built the hotel based on their love of music and it plays a big part in the running of their establishment.
 Each of the 12 bedrooms is designed around a different singer or band – Bob Dylan, John Denver, the Doors, Janis Joplin for example.
 The Elvis Presley room has a bed-head carved in the shape of a Cadillac with indicators as bedside lights.